Naturally, we talk a lot about living a sustainable lifestyle here.

-Perhaps a good place to start and one that we think that aligns with our own goal of being a sustainable traveler is the UN World Tourism Organisation’s holistic definition of ‘sustainable tourism’:
+Perhaps a good place to start and one that we think that aligns with our own goal of being a sustainable traveler is the UN World Tourism Organization’s holistic definition of sustainable tourism:

 “Tourism that takes full account of its current and future economic, social and environmental impacts, addressing the needs of visitors, the industry, the environment and host communities.”